Roddy Frame: Aztec Camera

 Frame's first band was called Neutral Blue.
 Then, at the age of 16, Frame joined the Postcard Records roster—alongside Orange Juice and Josef K—and his next band, Aztec Camera, began to record a series of low-budget singles, such as "Just Like Gold" and "Mattress of Wire".
 The music of Aztec Camera drew attention from both John Peel, a presenter on BBC Radio 1, and the New Musical Express (NME).

-In 1983 Aztec Camera released High Land, Hard Rain, their first album on Rough Trade Records, which did not include the first two Postcard singles.
-The album's opening song, "Oblivious", was a hit single and Aztec Camera were consequently recognised as one of the key acts on the Rough Trade label.
-On tracks such as "Walk Out to Winter" and "Back on Board", Frame sang poetic lyrics about love, both lost and found, themes that he would revisit on subsequent Aztec Camera albums.
+In 1983 Aztec Camera released High Land, Hard Rain, their first album on Rough Trade Records, which did not include the first two Postcard singles, aside from a re-recording of "We Could Send Letters", which had been the B-side of "Just Like Gold".
+The album's opening song, "Oblivious", was a hit single, and Aztec Camera were consequently recognised as one of the key acts on the Rough Trade label.
+On tracks such as "Walk Out to Winter" and "Back on Board", Frame sang poetic lyrics about love lost and love found, themes that he would revisit on subsequent Aztec Camera albums.
 The album also garnered attention for the band in the United States, and American magazine Creem published a review following its initial release that proclaimed: "The world ain't perfect.
 But High Land, Hard Rain comes close."

 After High Land, Hard Rain, Frame spent a significant amount of time living in New Orleans, US, listening to Bob Dylan's album Infidels.
 Upon reading that Dire Straits' guitarist and singer Mark Knopfler produced the album, Frame began writing songs based on a sound that he thought Knopfler could work with.
 Frame then signed the band to the WEA record label and managed to hire Knopfler to produce Aztec Camera's second album, Knife, which was released in 1984.
 The duration of the titular song is nearly nine minutes, while "All I Need is Everything" received radio airplay.

 Around this time, Frame became somewhat of a recluse, living in a remote wooden shack in Hollywood, Marple Bridge, in the hills above Manchester, "going through periods of good and bad mental health," while continuing to write music for Aztec Camera's next album, including the lyric "From Westwood to Hollywood" in the song "Somewhere in My Heart".